-Negative equity is a concept that normally relates to property – falls in house prices can leave owners in a position where they owe more on their mortgage than their home is currently worth.
+Negative equity normally relates to property – falls in house prices can leave owners in a position where they owe more on their mortgage than their home is currently worth.

-But the rise in popularity of car finance packages over recent years has meant that negative equity is now a potential concern for many motorists as well.
+But the rise in popularity of car finance packages has meant that negative equity is now a potential concern for many motorists as well.

 What is negative equity?

-For car finance customers, being in negative equity means that the amount they presently owe to the finance company for the vehicle is greater than the current value of that vehicle.
+Being in negative equity means that the amount you owe to your car finance company is greater than the current value of that vehicle.

 This situation isn’t as rare as you might think, especially when brand-new models are involved.